-1.59. "general conditions of contract" Means the general conditions of contract as set out in the bid documentation applicable to the said bid and not limited to the General Conditions of Contract for Construction Contracts, 2010 of the South African Institute of Civil Engineers.
+"G" 1.59, "general conditions of contract" Means the general conditions of contract as set out in the bid documentation applicable to the said bid and not limited to the General Conditions of Contract for Construction Contracts, 2010 of the South African Institute of Civil Engineers.
 1.60. "goods" Means those raw materials or commodities which are available for general sale.
 1.61. "goods and/or services" Includes works, construction and consultant works 1.62. "granting of rights" Means the granting by the CoM of the right to utilize, control or manage capital assets in circumstances where section 14 of the MFMA and chapters 2 and 3 of the MATR do not apply.
-1.63.
-1.63. "green procurement" Means the taking into account environmental crite goods and services to be purchased in order to entire that the related environmental impact is minimized.
-"H" 1.64.
-Means South African citizen who, due to the apar policy that had been in place, had no franchis national elections prior to the introduction of Constitution of the Republic of South Africa, 1983 No 110 of 1983) or the Constitution of the Republic South Africa, 1993 (Act No 200 of 1993) ("the In Constitution"); and/or who is a female; and/or who is disability, provided that a person who obtained South African citizenship on or after the coming to effect of Interim Constitution, is deemed not to be an HDI. دداء، 1.65. "implementing agent" Means decision maker/manager mandated by the CoM to implement projects and invite bids/quotations of any nature.
+1.63. "green procurement" Means the taking into account environmental criteria for goods and services to be purchased in order to ensure that the related environmental impact is minimized.
+"H" 1.64. "historically disadvantaged individual" or "HDI" Means South African citizen who, due to the apartheic policy that had been in place, had no franchise in national elections prior to the introduction of the Constitution of the Republic of South Africa, 1983 (Act No 110 of 1983) or the Constitution of the Republic of South Africa, 1993 (Act No 200 of 1993) ("the Interim Constitution"); and/or who is a female; and/or who has a disability, provided that a person who obtained South African citizenship on or after the coming to effect of the Interim Constitution, is deemed not to be an HDI. "["

-1.66. "improper conduct" Means conduct which is tantamount to fraud, corruption, favouritism, unfair, irregular and unlawful practices, misrepresentation on information submitted in bid documents for the purposes of procuring a contract with the CoM, misrepresentation regarding the contractor's expertise and capacity to perform in terms of a contract procured via the supply chain management system, breach of a contract procured via the supply chain management system and failure to comply with the 1.67. supply chain management system.
-Refers to the definition of "in the service of the state" 1.68. "information technology" or "IT" Means the acquisition, processing, storage and dissemination of vocal, pictorial, textual and numerical information by a microelectronics-based combination of computing and telecommunications.
-1.69. "integrated development plan" or "IDP" "integrated Means the plan envisaged in terms of the provisions section 25 of the MSA.
+1.65. "implementing agent" Means decision maker/manager mandated by the CoM to implement projects and invite bids/quotations of any nature.
+1.66. "improper conduct" Means conduct which is tantamount to fraud, corruption, favouritism, unfair, irregular and unlawful practices, misrepresentation on information submitted in bid documents for the purposes of procuring a contract with the CoM, misrepresentation regarding the contractor's expertise and capacity to perform in terms of a contract procured via the supply chain management system, breach of a contract procured via the supply chain management system and failure to comply with the supply chain management system.
+1.67. "in the service of the state" Refers to the definition of "in the service of the state" as defined in terms of the provisions of regulation 1 of the SCMR.
+1.68. "information technology" or "IT" Means the acquisition, processing, storage and dissemination of vocal, pictorial, textual and numerical information by a microelectronics-based combination of computing and telecommunications.
+1.69. "integrated development plan" or "IDP" Means the plan envisaged in terms of the provisions of section 25 of the MSA.
 1.70. "item" Means an individual article or unit.
-"J" 1.71.
-Means an association of persons or entities formed for the purpose of combining the expertise, property, capital efforts, skill and knowledge in an activity for the execution of a contract or contracts.
-The joint venture of consortium must be formalised by agreement between the parties thereto.
-"L"
+"J" 1,71. "joint venture" Means an association of persons or entities formed for the purpose of combining the expertise, property, capital, efforts, skill and knowledge in an activity for the execution of a contract or contracts.
+The joint venture or consortium must be formalised by agreement between the parties thereto.